 When do you start speed work?
 This is the question that I am asked most often.
-The answer is quite simple… We start speed work on the very first day of practice.
+The answer is quite simple… We start speed work on the very first day of track practice.

 There are two ways that I look at the word speed.
 The word speed as a noun– makes me think of top end speed or velocity with regards to running.
 And then the word speed as a verb, which reminds me of accelerating to top end velocity.

 1. Physics: The rate or a measure of the rate of motion, especially:

 a.
 Distance traveled divided by the time of travel.

 b.
 The limit of this quotient as the time of travel becomes vanishingly small; the first derivative of distance with respect to time.

 c.
 The magnitude of a velocity.